Principled Design and Implementation of Steerable Detectors: Experimental Results

-Finally, the influence of the number $M$ of tested angles in $[0,2\pi)$ for \eqref{eq:detectionArgmax} and~\eqref{eq:detectionMax} is studied in Figure~\ref{fig:detectionTestedAngles_three} for $T_{\text{three}}$. we also report the \emph{baseline} angular error corresponding to the sampling step $\pi/M$.
-Whereas the performance consistently increases with $M$, relatively coarse angular discretization (\emph{e.g.}, $M=12$) yields near to optimal detection rates.
-When $M \leq 7$ the ROC AUC appears to be significantly higher for the non-whitened detector, which is contrasting with all other experiments.
-This may indicate that the whitened detector must be aligned with increased precision (\emph{e.g.}, $M\geq10$) to provide optimal results when compared to the non-whitened one.
+We report the influence of the number $M$ of tested angles in $[0,2\pi)$ for \eqref{eq:detectionArgmax} and~\eqref{eq:detectionMax} in Fig.~\ref{fig:detectionTestedAngles_three} for $T_{\text{three}}$.
+On the same plot, we also indicate the \emph{baseline} angular error corresponding to the sampling step $\pi/M$.
+Whereas performance consistently improves with $M$, relatively coarse angular discretization (\emph{e.g.}, $M=12$) yields near to optimal detection rates.
 Once again, very similar trends were observed on the influence of $M$ for detecting $T_{\text{DH}}$ in ISS Gaussian fields.